tosin2013/ansible-execution-environment/docs/tutorials/getting-started.md

 - A build server with `podman` and `git` installed.
 The `files/provision.sh` script can be used to prepare a RHEL-based system.
 - An `ANSIBLE_HUB_TOKEN` environment variable must be set to authenticate with the Red Hat Automation Hub for downloading certified collections.
 This is not required for public collections from Ansible Galaxy.
+- Keep tokens and secrets out of git.
+Use a local `token` file and export it before builds.

 ## Step 1: Clone the Repository